TheLokj/PySlurmJob/README.md

 ## Usage

-This script can be used very simply.
+This script can be used very easily.

     import pyslurmjob